 Soh Kam Giap, Group Controller, APLGraduated with honors degree in Accounting from North London University, UK.
 Attained the ACA designation in 1983.
 Was with KPMG in Singapore for 2 years before moving on as Internal Audit Manager with Singapore Local Bank United Overseas Bank (UOB) for another 2 years.
 He joined a Listed Global Transportation and Logistic MNC Neptune Orient Lines Ltd (NOL) in 1987.
 His portfolio with NOL covers Budget and Forecasting, Management Accounting, M&A, BPO insource and outsource, Taxation.
 His current position since 2013 is VP Group Controller for the NOL group of companies an MNC with US$8billion revenue turnover.
 As group controller he manages a finance team of over 400 across 100+ countries ensuring both compliance and governance on the financial of the group.

-The conference will be opened by IASB Chairman, Hans Hoogervorst, and ICAEW CEO, Michael Izza, and will include live Q&A sessions with the presenters, live panel discussions tailored to the three separate time zones (London, Dubai and Singapore), and a range of supporting technical and thought leadership materials to download.
-Navigate around the content, presentations and live Q&A and panel sessions according to your areas of interest.It will be of interest to those wanting to better understand the Standard and the challenges of implementation, and will be of particular interest for those working in a financial reporting role in sectors where the impact is more significant, such as the transportation, real estate, mining, construction, and retail sectors, plus those with significant leased premises.
+The conference is opened by IASB Chairman, Hans Hoogervorst, and ICAEW CEO, Michael Izza, and will include panel discussions and a range of supporting technical and thought leadership materials to download.
+Navigate around the content, presentations and panel sessions according to your areas of interest.It will be of interest to those wanting to better understand the Standard and the challenges of implementation, and will be of particular interest for those working in a financial reporting role in sectors where the impact is more significant, such as the transportation, real estate, mining, construction, and retail sectors, plus those with significant leased premises.

 You will have the advantage of being able to log in and participate from anywhere in the world, so you can drop in and out of the conference to suit the demands of your working day and catch up where you left off, whenever convenient with you.
 There will be opportunities for you to re-visit recordings of the sessions after the conference has finished.